-Instead of ‘Ino, try SandwiChic, Procacci or Semel
+Instead of ‘Ino (or after trying them), try SandwiChic, Procacci or Semel

 I know Procacci does teeny tiny finger-sized panini but they specialize in truffles and have been an institution since 1885.
 They have a various selection of panini, including foie gras & truffle panini, at times they do smoked salmon and arugula, brie and chianti jam and truffle marinated anchovies and butter (my all time fav).

 Semel is on many of best of Florence lists- which makes me happy.
 If you want something a bit heartier & unique, head over to Sant’Ambrogio to Semel.
-I will say that their panini are physically smaller than what you’d find at ‘Ino, but that’s because they are distinctly Tuscan fillings which are cooked from scratch (like sausage and saffron, stewed donkey and chard, or even tagliolini pasta in wild boar ragu’) and not just sliced meats/cheeses or jarred sauces.
+I will say that their panini are physically smaller than what you’d find at most, but that’s because they are distinctly Tuscan fillings which are cooked from scratch (like sausage and saffron, stewed donkey and chard, or even tagliolini pasta in wild boar ragu’) and not just sliced meats/cheeses or jarred sauces.
 Marco is one of my heroes.
 I interviewed on the Girl in Florence blog some years ago and mentioned Semel as one of my 3 favorite food finds in Florence.
 It still rings true.

 You must try I Fratellini but also, try Il Cernacchino